Focus

 Theory of work

-A concise spine for how I read institutional power, why I distrust principle-only governance, and what binding system design looks like in practice.
+A concise framework for how I read institutional power, why I distrust principle-only governance, and what binding system design looks like in practice.

 If this resonates, we can map the system you need to bind.